-The agitator.
-Remove at regular intervals-about 4 to 6 months and remove any lint that may have accumulated.
+The Activator® agitator.
+Remove at regular intervals-about 4 to 6 months-and remove any lint that may have accumulated.
 No tools are needed, simply grasp agitator with both hands and pull straight up sharply.
 The slotted section at the top of the metal shaft has a light coating of lubricant to prevent parts sticking together.
 If this area appears to be dry, apply a light coat of grease or petroleum jelly around the slotted section of the shaft before replacing the agitator.
 Do not overgrease.
-Excess grease may get into clothes load.